SOCIAL CHANGE AND INFLUENCE - 2023/4

 |Assessment type||Unit of assessment||Weighting|

-- To provide students with an advanced understanding of current theories and conceptualisations of social change and influence in social and environmental psychology and related domains, including facilitators of and constraints on change
+- To provide students with an advanced understanding of theories and conceptualisations of social change and influence, including facilitators of and constraints on change

-- To provide students with an advanced understanding of the historical and philosophical background of social psychological theories and understandings of social change and influence
+- To provide students with an advanced understanding of the social psychological theories and understandings of social change and influence

 - To equip students with the theoretical tools needed to conceptualise and analyse a variety of social change issues, including 'socially desirable' and 'socially undesirable' change